Improving Credit Quality Boosts High Yield Bonds

 - We have been finding opportunities in fallen angels, including select energy‑related issuers that have been sold off amid the oil price volatility.

 The high yield bond sector represents attractive value as a result of its improving credit quality and credit spreads1 that are still relatively wide, even after the rally from the March sell‑off.
-We believe the highest-quality (BB rated) bonds in the high yield universe offer an interesting spread premium and are attractive versus the lowest-quality (BBB rated) segment of the investment-grade market.
-We have been finding opportunities in fallen angels—bonds that have been downgraded into the BB category, losing their investment‑grade rating—including select energy‑related issuers that have been sold off amid the oil price volatility.
-These factors have led us to increase the high yield bond allocation in the Total Return Fund.
+The highest-quality (BB rated) bonds in the high yield universe offer an interesting spread premium and are attractive versus the lowest-quality (BBB rated) segment of the investment-grade market.
+We have been finding opportunities in fallen angels—bonds that have been downgraded into the BB category, losing their investment‑grade rating— including select energy‑related issuers that have been sold off amid the oil price volatility.
+These factors are likely to be favorable to high yield bond allocation in a total return strategy.

 As of mid‑July, the credit spread on the J.P.
 Morgan Domestic High Yield Index was about 700 basis points2 (bp), well below the March peak but still at a level that has historically resulted in a high probability of positive returns over the following 12 to 24 months.3 This has also attracted interest from non‑dedicated high yield investors seeking attractive risk‑adjusted returns.